Dantong88/LLARVA/docs/Vision-Action_Instruction_Pre-training.md

 python llava/eval/model_vqa.py --model-path 'path/to/merged/model' --image-folder 'data'  --question-file 'data/test_questions.jsonl' --answers-file 'data/answers.jsonl'
 ```

-The results are saved as jsonl file, you can simply read or plot the predicted visual trace by reading the jsonl file.
+The results are saved as a jsonl file, you can simply read it or alternatively plot the predicted visual trace by parsing the jsonl file.